 Xbox One fights for the living room

 On May 21, Microsoft unveiled its next-generation game console, the Xbox One.
 This hour-long sneak preview into what’s coming soon for the entertainment platform gives us a pretty good picture into how serious Microsoft takes the living room.
-While the devices-and-service company struggles in mobile and other computing devices, it has pretty good head start in the living room, and the message to competitors: We’re ready for a fight.
+While the devices-and-services company struggles in mobile and other computing devices, it has a pretty good head start in the living room, and the message to competitors: We’re ready for a fight.

 Microsoft positions the new console as a serious player in the living room.
 Xbox One shucks tradition to the wind as evidenced by the fact that the very first demo showed off its multimedia prowess: Fast app switching, made capable by three operating systems; deep Skype integration and a drastically improved natural interface layer powered by Kinect.